Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 The psychological harm they caused is preserved in their own system.

-They knew what they were doing, and they documented it.
+• They knew what they were doing.

 After the meeting, my daughter was prescribed anxiety medication to cope with the trauma.